tommander/factorio-updater/docs/source/getstart/userguide.rst

 .. code:: sh

    # Check and update
-   ./fupd.php --package="core-linux_headless64" --build="headless" --stable="stable" --rootdir="/home/user/factorio"
+   ./fupd.php --stable="stable" --rootdir="/home/user/factorio"
    # Only check
-   ./fupd.php --package="core-linux_headless64" --build="headless" --stable="stable" --rootdir="/home/user/factorio" --no-install
+   ./fupd.php --stable="stable" --rootdir="/home/user/factorio" --no-install
    # Check and update, no "talking"
-   ./fupd.php --package="core-linux_headless64" --build="headless" --stable="stable" --rootdir="/home/user/factorio" --quiet
+   ./fupd.php --stable="stable" --rootdir="/home/user/factorio" --quiet
    # Only check, no "talking"
-   ./fupd.php --package="core-linux_headless64" --build="headless" --stable="stable" --rootdir="/home/user/factorio" --no-install --quiet
+   ./fupd.php --stable="stable" --rootdir="/home/user/factorio" --no-install --quiet

 At least at the beginning (after installation of this script), it is recommended not to use the ``--quiet`` option, so the script can tell you if there's an issue.
 This option makes more sense when used in some automated solutions which can respond to the exit code of the script.